king/scylla/README.md

     "force": False,                  # (optional) tells scylla to ignore cached results: default is false "quiet": False,                  # (optional) to be used in loops to simulate synchronous querying: default is false "update": False                  # (optional) for update statements, if true queries won't return data sets; default is false
+    "jdbcstring": "jdbc:hive2://..." # (optional) JDBC string for the current query.
 }
 ```